Ennesby: In most of those stories the mortals get away with it.

-- In The Thanos Imperative, the Marvel Universe is invaded by an alternate universe where death was destroyed and life grew unchecked throughout the universe to the point where life itself has become an Eldritch Abomination, governed by "The Many-Angled Ones".
+- In The Thanos Imperative, the Marvel Universe is invaded by an alternate universe where death was destroyed and life grew unchecked throughout the universe to the point where life itself has become an Eldritch Abomination, governed by "The Many-Angled Ones."

 - Latin America gives us Pedro Urdemales who manages to zigzag this trope.
 He was such a skilled trickster he even managed to trick the devil three times.
 When Pedro finally dies of old age, the devil does not try to take him to hell and when he shows up to the gates of heaven St. Peter won't let him in.
 However Pedro tricks St. Peter into letting him get a peek at heaven and gets his nose stuck in the gate.
 When St. Peter opens the gate more so Pedro can get his nose out Pedro slides in.
 Knowing this would be the end of peace in heaven St. Peter decides to turn Pedro into a rock.
 Pedro agrees but ask that he have eyes so he can watch people enter heaven.

-- In the Final Destination series, Clear is the only one on Death's list to have survived a meaningful length of time beyond her intended end.
+- Clear is the only one on Death's list to have survived a meaningful length of time beyond her intended end.
 In 2, Kimberly goes to her for advice, only to learn that Clear hasn't really cheated Death, merely had herself institutionalized to protect herself.
 Under the circumstances, nothing short of destroying the entire building would be able to kill her, and Death isn't so overt.
 Once she leaves the building, Death gets her in short order.

-- Death briefly tries to trick Mort into winning conventionally (by killing him), which would force Mort to bear the burden of being Death in turn.
-Mort of course refuses to take the bait.
+- Mort picks a fight with Death towards the end of the book.
+Death briefly tries to trick Mort into winning conventionally by killing him, which would force Mort to bear the burden of being Death in turn, but Mort refuses to take the bait.

 - Antagonists of the Felix Castor series will often make elaborate plans for war against the dead.
 When confronted with these plans, Felix will point out that, if it comes to war, the living are screwed because of this trope.